thachp/eventdbx/README.md

 - `eventdbx remote key [--show-path]`
   Prints this node's replication public key (generated on first run).

 Replication keys live alongside the data directory (`replication.key` / `replication.pub`) and are created automatically the first time the CLI loads configuration.
 The standby gRPC listener defaults to `127.0.0.1:7443`; override it in `config.toml` via `replication.bind_addr` when you expose the replica on another interface.
+When the HTTP server processes writes it streams committed events to every configured remote over gRPC using the pinned public keys.

 ### Maintenance